 This flavorful and tender Instant Pot Pork Tenderloin is ready in under an hour!
-It is the perfect easy dinner recipe that the whole family will enjoy.
+It’s made with potatoes and the most delicious gravy.

 There is nothing better than comfort food home-cookin’!
-This pork tenderloin is not the dry and stringy pork tenderloin that you grew up eating.
-It has so much flavor that you’ll want to make it every week!
+This pork tenderloin Instant Pot recipe is not the dry and stringy pork tenderloin that you grew up eating.
+It has so much flavor and tenderness that you’ll want to make it every week!

 You all loved our Instant Pot Pork Roast recipe so much that we wanted to make another Instant Pot pork dish just to mix things up!
 This Instant Pot Pork Tenderloin is tender, juicy, and so easy to make!
 Let’s hop to it.

 What Part of the Pig: Tenderloin

 First things, first.
 Let’s chat about pork tenderloin.
 There are so many different cuts of meat out there.
 Especially when we’re talking about a pig.